 - Ideas/ brainstorming: It’s always a good idea to have a separate ideas section to write down any questions or new ideas that come up and easily reference them later.
 This is also the section to include whatever small details that went into the decision-making process.
 Putting these in designated areas means that you can flip back to them without having to dig through the rest of your notes to find those sparks of inspiration.

 While this might seem overwhelming, don’t feel like you need to write down everything!
 One thing to avoid when taking notes is to write everything down verbatim.
 Not only will you miss things trying to get every word in, but you’ll also make things more difficult for yourself when you move to step 3: reviewing and synthesizing your notes.
-With time, you’ll develop your own methods and shortcuts for capturing all of this information while staying up to speed with the conversation.
+With time, you’ll develop your own methods, like using paraphrasing tool and shortcuts for capturing all of this information while staying up to speed with the conversation.

 Review and synthesize your notes.